latest news ...

 Headwaters of Lake Powell Highway 95 Utah

-There's a river that branches off from here and disappears into the mountains.
-The story goes that when John Wesley Powell, who explored so much of the water around here during a 10 year period after the end of the Civil War, first saw that river, he shouted over to the other boat that was with him "I suppose that's a really good trout stream up there".
-The other crew went up to have a look, and on their return, shouted over to Powell "no, it's a dirty devil of a river".
+The story of its name goes that when John Wesley Powell, who explored so much of the water around here during a 10 year period after the end of the Civil War and who we encountered at Page the other day, first saw that river, he shouted over to the other boat that was with him "I suppose that's a really good trout stream up there".
+The other crew went up to have a look, and on their return, shouted over to Powell "no, it's a dirty devil of a river" and the name has stuck to this day.

 So breakfast having been duly eaten, and scenery having been duly photographed, time to go.

-And "frog" isn't the usual second syllable to "bull" whenever some people refer to what I've written, that's for sure.
-You've probably realised this for yourself by now!
-Time to hit the road again.
+Well, Yours Truly wasn't obeying the commands on the roadsign - he didn't even deviate - he just went straight on.
+And not only that, "frog" isn't the usual second syllable that you associate with "bull" whenever some people refer to what I've written, that's for sure.
+You've probably realised this for yourself by now.

 Yet it was a wide metalled road sloping gently uphill.
 But with a sign like this, you would, wouldn't you?
 Well, I did, anyway!
 I drove along this nice road gradually rising up and up in a nice gentle slope until all of a sudden the road disappeared and I came to a dead stop.
 And what I saw, well, I was speechless (and those of you who know me will realise how much of a rare event this can be), if not spellbound.
 I never expected to see anything remotely like this in all my life.

-home page | back to top
+back to top

-page last modified 20:02 - 14th February 2009
+page last modified 20:28 - 4th August 2013

 site last modified